ekernf01/rlookc/vignettes/vignette_knockoff_generation.md

 learning, so Y is set equal to the omitted feature.
 The argument vars_to_omit indicates which variables to leave out.

+The reason each output has length 99 is that we are doing structure learning on a set of 100 variables, and for each variable, there are 99 possible neighbors.

 ``` r
 symmetric_stats = rlookc::create__looks(matrix(rnorm(1e4), nrow = 1e2), mu = 0,
                                         Sigma = diag(100),